-Figure 3 - Number of Transfers: 2012 - 2021
+Figure 3 - Number of Transfers: 2012 - 2022

-Figure 4 - Volume of Transferred Addresses: 2012 - 2021
+Figure 4 - Volume of Transferred Addresses: 2012 - 2022

-The aggregate total of addresses that have been listed in these transfer logs since 2012 is some 210 million addresses, or the equivalent of 12.5 /8s, which is some 5.7% of the total delegated IPv4 address space of 3.7 billion addresses.
+The aggregate total of addresses that have been listed in these transfer logs since 2012 is some 252 million addresses, or the equivalent of 12.5 /8s, which is some 7% of the total delegated IPv4 address space of 3.7 billion addresses.
+However, that figure is likely to be an overestimation as a number of addresses have been transferred multiple times over this period.